 Pollution in Delhi: How Can It Be Controlled?

-A perennial problem in India is pollution.
-According to the global Environment Performance Index (EPI) 2014, India has reached a rank of 155, slipped 32 ranks from the previous year, and it is disheartening to hear that Delhi, the national capital of the country, is being tagged as one of the most heavily polluted cities in the world.
-It is the world’s worst city for air pollution.
-Thus, today, one of the biggest threats to the welfare of the people of Delhi and the city as a whole is pollution of various types.
+Pollution is one of the major issues causing concern not only in India but across the world.
+The technological advancement and speedy development since India’s Independence has come at a great environmental cost.
+According to the global Environment Performance Index (EPI) 2018, India is ranked at 177 with an EPI of 30.57, and it is disheartening to hear that Delhi, the national capital of the country, is being tagged as one of the most heavily polluted capital cities in the world.
+It is the world’s worst city in terms of air pollution, with with an unhealthy air quality index for the majority of the year.
+Thus, today, one of the biggest threats to the welfare of the people of Delhi and the city as a whole is pollution of various types

 Classification of pollution in Delhi

 - Air pollution

 - Water pollution